Economics within Natural Sciences 2022-2023

 Students are unable to take Economic Methods (ECON1021) if they take any Mathematics module other than Discrete Mathematics (MATH1031) due to a major overlap in content.

-There is some limited progression if one of Macroeconomics (ECON2011) or Microeconomics (ECON2021) or Financial Economics (ECON2101) is taken.
+There is some limited progression if one of Economic Principles I: Macroeconomics (ECON2011) or Economic Principles II: Microeconomics (ECON2021) or Intermediate Finance (ECON2101) is taken.

 You are advised to brush up your academic reading and writing skills and at least visit the Literacy Skills webpage and take a workshop!